 4.81 from 204 votes

-Crisp, buttery, and melt-in-your-mouth, these Miso Butter Cookies make the most insanely delicious afternoon treat!
-They hit the right notes with a serious depth of flavor.
-You need only 7 pantry ingredients!
+Crisp, buttery, and melt-in-your-mouth, these Miso Butter Cookies make the most insanely delicious afternoon treat.

 Get Recipe